Correspondence of Paul and Seneca: Summary and background

 Paul of Tarsus was an early Christian theologian and evangelist, who wrote epistles to Christian communities and founded multiple churches across the Greek-speaking Eastern Mediterranean region.
 Seneca the Younger was one of the foremost philosophers of Stoicism, a teacher and adviser to Emperor Nero, a dramatist, and a Roman government official.
 The correspondence between them comprises fourteen letters in total (8 from Seneca, 6 from Paul) and is written in Latin.
 It has little substantive content.
 It largely consists of the two praising each other; Seneca lavishes flattery on Paul, while Paul responds in kind.
-For example, the first epistle from Seneca states that "...[Paul's works] are so lofty and so brilliant with noble sentiments that in my opinion generations of men could hardly be enough to become established and perfected in them.
+For example, the first epistle from Seneca states that "[Paul's works] are so lofty and so brilliant with noble sentiments that in my opinion generations of men could hardly be enough to become established and perfected in them.
 I wish you good health, brother."
 Essentially, the main interest of these letters is that they exist at all: they ostensibly demonstrate that Paul was important and respected enough to trade letters with the eminent philosopher Seneca, that Seneca was wise enough to understand Paul's greatness despite being a pagan, and that the two were friends.

 Many, but not all, surviving manuscripts include dates on some of the letters of the correspondence.
 The earliest of these is "27 June in the consulship of Nero III and Messala" (58 CE) and the latest is "28 March in the consulship of Frugi and Bassus" (64 CE).
-The one epistle that does include substantive content is the 11th one dated 64 CE, which directly discusses the Great Fire of Rome allegedly started by Nero but blamed on the Christians.
+The one epistle that does include substantive content is the 11th one dated 64 CE, which directly discusses the Great Fire of Rome.